 You can move the tab bar to any side of the window.
 There are many color themes you can use, which can change based on the time of day.
 You can even adjust the browser theme based on your Hue light bulb settings (really life-changing stuff).

 Vivaldi has built-in compatibility with Chrome plugins.
 Web history has in-depth analysis, allowing you to do a deep dive on your browsing habits.
+The Sync feature lets you access your data elsewhere.
 There’s a notebook included.
 You can take notes that include screenshots and attachments.
 Vivaldi has a good balance of features without getting in the way.

 There’s also a Spotlight-like interface showing you all available commands.
 You invoke it by pressing Command + E. For a newer browser, it is a strong contender.